Skip links

 With the rising growth, the industry also contains a very high risk of fatal injuries leading to deaths in the construction industry, which prompts us to write about fatal four OSHA.
 With over $1,293 billion in capital spending, the United States is one of the world’s biggest construction markets.
 Construction ventures that had previously slowed have resumed their momentum after the recession.

 Positive developments in the residential sector are the primary drivers of the booming construction sector’s growth.
-By 2022, new construction is expected to total more than 1.53 trillion U.S. dollars.
+By 2022, new construction will total more than 1.53 trillion U.S. dollars.
 In the United States, the building industry employs about 11.2 million workers.
-The building construction industry in the United States is forecast to grow at a 5% CAGR to USD 1,428.5 billion by 2024.
+The building construction industry in the United States is forecast to grow 5% CAGR to USD 1,428.5 billion by 2024.

-Deaths in the construction industry in 2019 were 1,061.
-Around 20% of all Occupational deaths in the U.S.A. are related to the construction industry.
-The construction industry hence requires special attention to workplace safety and health protocols.
+There were 1,061 deaths in the construction industry in 2019.
+Around 20% of all Occupational deaths in the U.S.A. are related to the construction industry, which requires special attention to workplace safety and health protocols.
 In addition, all companies must comply with OSHA guidelines to avoid fatal injuries and violation penalties.

 Injuries, Illnesses, and Fatalities